Overview of Banks in Luxembourg

 Société Générale Bank & Trust

-Societe Generale Bank and Trust is the oldest of the foreign banks in Luxembourg.
-It was originally set up as a branch of Société Générale Alsacienne de Banque (SOGENAL).
-Formerly known as Luxbanque Société Luxembourgeoise de Banque S.A., it changed its name to Société Générale Bank & Trust S.A. in 1995.
-The bank provides a wide variety of services, including wealth management, securities trading and management, and provision of corporate financing services, both in the European Union and internationally.
+The bank provides a wide variety of services, including wealth management, securities trading and management, and corporate financing services, both in the European Union and internationally.
 It also offers specialized private banking services.
+It employs around 1,789 employees.

 BGL BNP Paribas

 Banque Générale du Luxembourg (BGL) was founded in 1919 as a regional bank.
 In 2009, BGL became a member of the BNP Paribas Group.
 The bank offers products and services related to retail banking, personal wealth management, and corporate and institutional investment banking and management.
-BGL BNP Paribas’ long term credit rating as per Moody’s is A1 (upper medium grade).
+It employs around 1,948 individuals.

 UniCredit Luxembourg S.A.